 Richard LaCourse Award

 Special consideration is given to journalism that helps a community understand and address important issues.
-The 2014 award recognizes journalistic stories and projects published or aired in 2013.
-Recipients will be honored at the 2014 National Native Media Awards Banquet on July 11 at the Hyatt Regency in Santa Clara, Calif.
+The 2015 award recognizes journalistic stories and projects published or aired in 2014.

-The submission deadline for this award has been extended May 12.
+The submission deadline for this award is April 30.

 Criteria for evaluating entries includes: